 Between Siena and San Gimignano

-Usually the centerpiece of any article about Siena is the incredible Duomo; however I’ve included a discussion of it in my Cathedrals and Abbeys blog and will focus on a theme similar to the one I used for Florence/Firenze–walking and people watching.
+Usually the centerpiece of any article about Siena is the incredible Duomo; however I’ve included a discussion of it in my Cathedrals and Abbeys post and will focus on a theme similar to the one I used for Florence/Firenze–walking and people watching.

 I saw Siena for the first time on a bike trip in Italy.
 We stayed on the edge of Siena and did loops to the towns in Chianti such as Castellina and Radda.
 But we also spent some time wandering around Siena, particularly the Campo and its environs.

-Based on my pictures from that trip, I think we spent several hours walking the winding streets between the Campo to the Duomo.
+Based on my pictures from that trip, I think we spent several hours walking the winding streets from the Campo to the Duomo.
 I wrote in my photo album next to the picture of me in Siena that I hoped I didn’t look this bad all the time.

 From there (Monte Oliveto Maggiore) we went back through Buonconvento and on to Siena.
-Luckily Roberto gave us good directions ‘cause the roads that look major on the map—like the SR2-are super windy and scary, albeit beautiful.
+Luckily Roberto gave us good directions ‘cause the roads that look major on the map—like the SR2-are super winding and scary, albeit beautiful.